-This personal essay was written as part of a research project conducted by Dr. Matt Smith, a Senior Lecturer in Sport & Exercise Psychology at University of Winchester in the U.K. The intent of a “letter to their former self” is to use hindsight to reflect on the personal experience of what the loved ones of those who have CTE have experienced, and with this hindsight, what advice they’d give to their former self or to others who are going through a similar situation.
+This personal essay was written as part of a research project.
+The intent of a “letter to their former self” is to use hindsight to reflect on the personal experience of what the loved ones of those who have CTE have experienced, and with this hindsight, what advice they’d give to their former self or to others who are going through a similar situation.

 At the time of my husband’s change, information about CTE was very limited, and what information did exist was largely associated with those who played professional football.
 In my husband’s case, he only played at the collegiate level and most of his concussions we know about happened during high school, so it was not top of mind for CTE to be the culprit.
 We believed the only other diagnosis that made sense – he was an alcoholic.